Lai-YT/st-lang/parser/README.md

 Options:
-  -d, --debug     Prints the shifts and reduces --allow-semantic-errors
+  -d, --debug     Prints the shifts and reduces
+  --dump          Prints the name of the identifiers when adding to
+                  and exiting from scope --allow-semantic-errors
                   Exits with 0 even has semantic errors (for collecting test coverage)